 Each Challenge is approximately six hours of guided learning and each one focuses explicitly on one of the skills.
 You can see example Challenges on our main website and search and download all of them from the password-protected Cambridge Lower Secondary support site.

 The Challenges provide teachers with the guidance to encourage learners to consider and connect personal, national and global perspectives.

 Activities in the Challenges are designed to encourage active learning.
 Read about Active Learning as a classroom approach in our Education brief here.

 What is the difference between a topic and a Challenge?

 Challenges are teaching and learning materials with a skill focus.
 They have a topic associated with them.
-For example a Challenge called Can disease be prevented? is about our disease and health (its topic).
+For example, a Challenge called Can disease be prevented? is about disease and our health (its topic).
 During this Challenge, learners focus on developing their research skills.

 The Challenge topics have been carefully chosen to be age-appropriate, engaging and relevant to learners.
 These are issues of global importance and will be familiar to most teachers.

-The name ‘challenges’ make them sound hard!
+The name ‘Challenges’ make them sound hard!
 Why are the called Challenges?